- Published: Jun 23, 2019

 - 7 min. read

 - Trevin serves as the VP of Marketing at WebFX.
 He has worked on over 450 marketing campaigns and has been building websites for over 25 years.
 His work has been featured by Search Engine Land, USA Today, Fast Company and Inc.

 Organic search engine optimization and content marketing can get the word out about your business, but growth takes investment, too.
 Online paid advertising is a rewarding method for bringing in traffic to your website and rallying leads.
 To put online paid advertising into action, check out this explanation and guide through paid advertising basics.

-To get started on your paid advertising campaign, our team at WebFX is ready to help.
-Contact us online to begin generating valuable traffic to your website.
-Find out about our pay-per-click (PPC) management services today.
+To get started on your paid advertising campaign or learn more about paid advertising platforms, our team at WebFX is ready to help.

 As the Internet has developed, paid advertising has become detailed and diverse.
 Navigating the right platforms with useful strategies requires background knowledge on how paid online advertising works.
 Let’s break it down into the following six elements.